lqueryvg/sud/readme.txt

         Once a cell value is set, the value set listeners are first notified then both listener lists and the candidate lists are cleared (since there cen be no further changes to this cell).

+        Note that candidate removed listeners are *not* called when the candidate list is cleared in this situation, because (for example) if there are 4 candidates and 5 candidate remove listeners, we would have to call each listener once for each candidate being removed, i.e. 4 x 5 = 20 calls.
+It is therefore expected that a class interested in cell candidates removals also listens for cell values being set.

 Indexes (Idea)